ros2/demos/action_tutorials/action_tutorials_cpp/README.md

 # Action Server

-In the constructor for `FibonacciActionServer`, the action server is created with callbacks for when a goal is received, when the goal is cancelled and when the goal is accepted:
+In the constructor for `FibonacciActionServer`, an action server is created with callbacks that are called when a goal is received, when the goal is cancelled and when the goal is accepted:

 ```
     this->action_server_ = rclcpp_action::create_server<Fibonacci>(